 I might as well mention that the science in this movie is just completely goofy.
 Enough to contribute considerable tent value.
 The dialogue contributes quite a bit more... everybody gets their turn to sound like a complete putz.

 The movie’s final shortcoming is that there’s not much super-action.
 All the real super-fights are crammed into ten or fifteen minutes at the climax.
 And it sure doesn’t make up for lack of quantity with extra quality.

 You may be getting the impression I hated this movie.
 I didn’t — it’s not a hateful or contemptible movie, it’s just a bad movie.
 And sometimes, for some of us, bad movies are better than good movies.
 (Perhaps not very often, in a case like this, but sometimes.)
 And there are plenty of comic book movies that are far, far worse...

 So if you like cheesy bad movies: one thumb halfway up.

-* Why does the stereotype of scientists being emotionless even exist?
+** Why does the stereotype of scientists being coldly emotionless even exist?
 Two reasons.
 One is that part of their discipline is to always watch out for times when emotional bias might interfere with getting to the truth.
-That’s well known, but the second reason is not.
-It's that science is just not a very enjoyable career for a highly emotional person.
+But this does not mean suppressing emotion (which is a recipe for falling into self-deluding rationalization), it means being conscious and mindful of one’s emotions.
+That first reason is fairly well known, but the second reason is not.
+It's that science is just not a very enjoyable career for an emotion-driven person.
 The work requires endless patience, and a huge tolerance for frustration.
 It’s also usually very unrewarding for anyone with a big ego or a need for recognition.
-As a result, people in science are usually calm, placid, and undemonstrative personality types, and also tend to show a lot of genuine humility.
+As a result, people in science generally tend to be calm, placid, and undemonstrative personality types... and also tend to show a lot of genuine humility, which is another thing that the discipline requires.
 Frankly, a lot of us could learn something positive from getting to know more people like this.